(pye oh GLI ta zone)

 Refer to adult dosing.

 Dosing: Hepatic Impairment

-If ALT >3 x ULN and without alternative etiologies: Do not reinitiate therapy.
+If an alternative etiology is not identified and ALT >3 x ULN: Do not reinitiate therapy.

-If ALT elevated (but <3 x ULN) or total bilirubin elevated (but <2 x ULN) and with an alternative etiology: May reinitiate with caution.
+If an alternative etiology is identified and ALT elevated (but <3 x ULN) or total bilirubin elevated (but <2 x ULN): May reinitiate with caution.

 Abiraterone Acetate: May increase the serum concentration of CYP2C8 Substrates.
 Monitor therapy

 Alpha-Lipoic Acid: May enhance the hypoglycemic effect of Antidiabetic Agents.
 Monitor therapy